nahuef/statsViewer/README.md

 </p>

 ## The tool & why
-*Stats Viewer* is a tool to help you track performance and improvement over time by making a list **sorted by your most played scenarios** (so you can focus on the bigger picture) with *interactive charts* that shows your max and average scores for each, grouped by day.
+*Stats Viewer* is a tool to help you track performance and progress over time by making a list **sorted by your most played scenarios** (so you can focus on the bigger picture) with *interactive charts* that shows your max and average scores for each, grouped by day.

+Originally, I just wanted to know which were the scenarios I had played the most so I could look for those charts directly, instead of clicking one by one on tons of scenarios I had only played once or twice.
+And then, the idea to have the charts on the page itself came to me and... voilá!

 - Using the toolbox in the top right of each chart you can **zoom in** and **download them as an image** to share on social media.

-- Hover over datapoints (the dots on the lines) to check the **FOV and sensibility you used to get highscores** and figure out what worked best for you in the past.
+- Hover over data points (the dots on the lines) to check the **FOV and sensibility you used to get high scores** and figure out what worked best for you.

 - Toggle `max scores` and `average scores` lines by clicking on the legend at the top of the chart.

-- Quickly go to a specific scenario by using the browser's search function (`ctrl + f` default in most browsers).
+- Quickly go to a specific scenario by using the browser's search function (`ctrl + f` by default in most browsers).

 ## Online sample
 Not hyped yet?!

-Check out [this sample](https://nahuef.github.io/statsViewer/) before you download and run the tool to see if it would add value to your training and performance tracking.
+Check out this **[online sample](https://nahuef.github.io/statsViewer/)** before you download and run the tool to see if it would add value to your training and progress tracking.

 ## How does it work?
 The application will process the files in the `stats` folder to generate a list with a chart per scenario, and output `StatsViewer.html` file with the data in the same directory as the tool's executable `statsViewer.exe`.